sangmichaelxie/giraffe/README.md

 To use Gaviota tablebases, set the path through the GaviotaTbPath option.

 To use Gaviota tablebases with the Wb2Uci adapter, set "GaviotaTbPath=..." in Wb2Uci.eng.

+## Build ##
+* The Makefile contains -ltcmalloc. libtcmalloc replaces malloc/free with another implementation with thread-local caching.
+It is optional and doesn't really matter for playing.
+It can be safely removed.
+* The Makefile contains -march=native.
+If you want to do a compile that also runs on older CPUs, change it to something else.